Scripture Burrito Specification¶

 All burritos share a common structure — see Scripture Burrito Structure.
 Flavor-specific fields are documented below.

-Scripture Burrito currently defines these flavors:
+This Scripture Burrito specification defines these flavors:

-Scripture Text Specification — USFM, USX, or USJ text translations [Specification | Tutorial | Example]
+Scripture Text — USFM, USX, or USJ text translations [Specification | Tutorial | Example]

-Scripture Audio Specification — recorded audio translations [Specification | Tutorial | Example]
+Scripture Audio — recorded audio translations [Specification | Tutorial | Example]

-Alignment Specification — word-level or timecode alignment between two texts [Specification | Tutorial | Example]
+Alignment — word-level or timecode alignment between two texts [Specification | Tutorial | Example]

-Wrapper Specification — groups related burritos together, such as a text and audio burrito for the same translation [Specification | Tutorial | Example]
+Wrapper — groups related burritos together, such as a text and audio burrito for the same translation [Specification | Tutorial | Example]

 Any flavor can also be extended:

-Derived Burritos Specification — burritos produced from other burritos, such as back-translations and publication artifacts [Specification | Tutorial | Example]
+Derived — burritos produced from other burritos, such as back-translations and publication artifacts [Specification | Tutorial | Example]

 x-prefix [Specification]